 If the blower motor is defective, then applying battery power and Ground to it will not make it run or it'll run but with a lot of bearing noise.

 Disconnect the blower motor from its electrical connector.

-Apply battery power to the blower motor using a jumper wire.
+Apply battery power to the blower motor.

 Apply chassis Ground to the blower motor.

 You'll be applying Ground to the male spade terminal (of the blower motor itself) that connects to the ORG/BLK wire of the electrical connector.

 Let's take a look at your test results:

 CASE 1: The blower motor ran and ran without any bearing noise.
 This is the correct test result and tells you that your Ford Mustang's blower motor is not defective.

 CASE 2: The blower motor ran with a lot of bearing noise.
 This test result tells you that the blower motor is defective and needs to be replaced.

 Worn out bearings will cause the blower motor to use more current.
 This excess amperage draw will cause the blower resitor and/or the blower switch to burn out.